 In other words, your gut bacteria talk to your brain, your immune system, and even your fat cells.

-Obesity is marked by inflammation—when you are fat, you are inflamed.
-What's more, your gut bacteria can make or break low-grade inflammation.
+Obesity is marked by inflammation—when you are overweight, you are inflamed.
+What’s more, your gut bacteria can make or break low-grade inflammation.
 (3)

 You’re not alone in your body.
 For every one of your cells, there are 10 microbial cells to match it.
 (4) Each microbial cell has its own genetic instruction book.